 We help patients after they have suffered a number of debilitating illnesses

-stroke, head injury/TBI, injuries to the spinal column, fractures and amputation.
+stroke, head injury/TBI, fractures, orthopedic surgeries, and amputation.
+We

-We also offer rehabilitation for patients who have undergone orthopedic
+also offer rehabilitation for patients who have undergone orthopedic or

 For more information on specific conditions and disabilities treated,